probonopd/TSC/INSTALL.md

 after we have had a look on the dependencies.
 Note that if you want to crosscompile, you should probably read this entire file and not just the section on crosscompilation to get a better understanding.

+Installation instructions tailored specifically towards compiling TSC from Git on Lubuntu 16.10 can be found in the separate file tsc/docs/pages/compile_on_lubuntu_16_10.md.

 Dependencies
 ------------